FedeCarollo/CI2025_lab2/README.md

 I implemented two versions of the selection function:

-- A "pythonic" version (`_selection`) using loops and lists
+- A "pythonic" version (`_selection`) using loops and lists (not used, I kept it because it is easie to understand)
 - A NumPy-optimized version (`_selection_better`) leveraging vectorized operations for better performance, especially with large populations

 ### Crossover

 Crossover selects two random cut points in the parent sequences.
-The segment between these points is copied from the first parent, and the remaining cities are filled from the order of the second parent, maintaining feasibility.
+The segment between these points is copied from the first parent, and the remaining nodes are filled from the order of the second parent, maintaining feasibility.

 ### Mutation